Don’t Let Asbestos Ruin Your Plans

 Asbestos in Modern Homes

-Even now, more than 40 years after asbestos was banned in new construction materials, it is typical to find asbestos in houses, buildings, and educational facilities built before 1980.
+Even now, more than 40 years after asbestos was banned in new construction materials, it’s essential to conduct an asbestos examination in homes, buildings, and educational facilities built before 1980.
 Although there is no safe level of exposure to asbestos, the majority of experts agree that it is not toxic until disturbed, as can happen during construction or following flood damage.

-Licensed asbestos abatement contractors will need to remove the dangerous items and perform a contamination test on the area.
+Licensed asbestos inspectors and abatement contractors specialize in asbestos removal and will need to remove dangerous items and perform a contamination test on the area.

-Removing asbestos, or the abatement of asbestos-containing materials (ACMs), is a specialized process that should only be performed by trained and certified asbestos abatement contractors.
-This is because asbestos fibers can be harmful to human health if inhaled, and disturbing ACMs without proper protective equipment and training can release these fibers into the air.
+Removing asbestos, or the abatement of asbestos-containing materials (ACMs), is a specialized process that should only be performed by trained and certified environmental abatement experts.
+This is why professional asbestos removal is crucial.
+Asbestos fibers can be harmful to human health if inhaled, and disturbing ACMs without proper protective equipment and training can release these fibers into the air.
+For safe and effective asbestos removal, hiring a licensed company is essential.

 Peerless Environmental is Greenville, Spartanburg, and Anderson’s best asbestos removal and testing company that can manage your asbestos project safely, start to finish.